ast0815/remu/docs/examples/03/README.rst

 is true?".
 Since the likelihood ratio is 1.0 at the best fit point and the likelihood ratio of nested hypotheses is less than or equal to 1.0 by construction, the p-value is 100% there.

+The method :meth:`.wilks_max_likelihood_ratio_p_value` calculates the same p-value as :meth:`.max_likelihood_ratio_p_value`, but does so assuming Wilks' theorem holds.
+This does not require the generation of random data and subsequent likelihood maximisations, so it is much faster.